yudadabing/CLSJE-TGRS/README.md

-# A Cross-level Spectral-Spatial Joint Encoding Learning Framework for Imbalanced Hyperspectral Image Classification (TGRS)
+# A Cross-level Spectral-Spatial Joint Encoding Learning Framework for Imbalanced Hyperspectral Image Classification (IEEE Transactions on Geoscience and Remote Sensing)
 ## Table of Contents

 - [Background](#background)